OSHA 10 Hour Course: 2026 Costs, DOL Card & Requirements

 Getting started in a new trade means learning the skills of the job, but it also means learning how to stay safe.
 That’s where the OSHA Outreach Training Program comes in.
 It’s a nationwide initiative designed to promote workplace safety, and its most popular offering is the OSHA 10 hour course.
 This course provides a fantastic introduction to recognizing and preventing common job site hazards.

 While OSHA itself doesn’t mandate this training, its importance is undeniable.
-Over 5.21 million workers received this training between 2016 and 2020, and in fiscal year 2024 alone, a record of nearly 1.47 million workers completed an outreach course.
 Many states and employers now require it, making the OSHA 10 card a fundamental credential for anyone entering the skilled trades.

 OSHA 10 Hour vs 30 Hour: What’s the Difference?